Apig-Sharbo/dotfiles/README.md

-# List of Apps i use:
+# List of packages i use:

 Name in Repo    |   Purpose
 -------------   |  :-------------: